✦ Scandinavian-inspired design, curated for modern living

 You should empty it whenever the tank fills, often daily in damp basements.
 If you run a continuous drain hose, you won’t need to empty it manually, and you’ll keep it working efficiently.

-Can a Dehumidifier Reduce Mold Completely?
+Can a Dehumidifier Reduce Mould Completely?

 Do Dehumidifiers Use a Lot of Electricity?